ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 };
 ```

 * `schema`: this is a non-executable schema representing the remote API.
-The remote schema's SDL (schema definition language) may be obtained through a dedicated service such as the [federation service spec](https://www.apollographql.com/docs/federation/federation-spec/#query_service), or using [introspection](/docs/remote-schemas/#introspectschemaexecutor-context).
+The remote schema's SDL (schema definition language) may be obtained through a dedicated service (similar to the [federation service spec](https://www.apollographql.com/docs/federation/federation-spec/#query_service)), or using [introspection](/docs/remote-schemas/#introspectschemaexecutor-context).
 Note that not all GraphQL servers enable introspection, and those that do will not include custom directives.
 * `executor`: is a generic method that performs requests to a remote schema.
 You may [write your own](/docs/remote-schemas#creating-an-executor), or use the `linkToExecutor` helper to wrap a [link package](https://www.npmjs.com/package/apollo-link-http).
 Subschema config uses the `executor` for query and mutation operations, and accepts a `subscriber` function for subscription operations.

 See [remote schemas](/docs/remote-schemas/) documentation for more related tools and information.

 ## Duplicate types

-Stitching has two strategies for types duplicated across subschemas: a merge strategy (default), and an older binary strategy.
+Stitching has two strategies for handling types duplicated across subschemas: a merge strategy (default), and an older binary strategy.
 You may select between these strategies using the `mergeTypes` option.

 ### Merged types

 Duplicate type names are merged by default in GraphQL Tools v7.
-That means objects, interfaces, and input objects with the same name will have their fields consolidated from across schemas, and unions will consolidate their member types.
+That means objects, interfaces, and input objects with the same name will have their fields consolidated from across subschemas, and unions will consolidate all member types.
 The combined gateway schema will then smartly delegate portions of a request to the proper origin schema(s).
-See [type merging](/docs/stitch-type-merging/) for a comprehensive overview.
+See [type merging guide](/docs/stitch-type-merging/) for a comprehensive overview.

-Type merging only encounters conflicts on type-level descriptions (docstrings) and fields.
-By default, the final definition of a type description or field found in the subschemas array is used.
-You may customize this by adding selection logic to `typeMergingOptions`.
+Type merging will only encounter conflicts on fields and type-level descriptions.
+By default, the final definition of a field or type description found in the subschemas array is used.
+You may customize this with `typeMergingOptions` selection logic.
 For example, the following handlers will select the first non-blank description for each type and field encountered in the subschemas array:

 ```js
 const gatewaySchema = stitchSchemas({